Dakota Access Pipeline: Comparison to rail transport

 Bakken Oil being shipped by rail in Trempealeau, Wisconsin, a few feet from the Mississippi River.

-The developer argued that the pipeline improves the overall safety to the public, would help the US to attain energy independence, and is a more reliable and safer method of transport to refineries than rail or road.
+The developer argued that the pipeline improves the overall safety to the public, would help the U.S. to attain energy independence, and is a more reliable and safer method of transport to refineries than rail or road.
 Proponents have argued that the pipeline will free up railroads, which will allow farmers to ship more Midwest grain.
 As of July 2014, Bakken shale oil was transported through nine Iowa counties exclusively via three freight trains per week.
 As of June 2014, 32 trains per week carrying Bakken oil traveled through Jo Daviess County in northwestern Illinois.

 Ownership

 The pipeline is owned by Energy Transfer (36.4% stake), MarEn Bakken Company LLC, and Phillips 66 Partners.
 MarEn Bakken Company LLC is an entity owned by MPLX LP (an affiliate of Marathon Petroleum) and Enbridge Energy Partners L.P.

 Bakken Holdings Company and Phillips 66 also co-own another part of the Bakken system, the Energy Transfer Crude Oil Pipeline which runs from Patoka to storage terminals in Nederland, Texas.